-During the fiscal year property taxes increased significantly from \$32,471 to \$152,059.
-This increase was the result of increasing the real property tax from .008 in fiscal year 2010 to .04 in fiscal year 2011.
+During the fiscal year income taxes increased significantly from \$353,851 to \$553,015.
+This increase was the result of the economy improving and therefore, the income levels and tax liabilities of the Village resident increasing.

 General fund budgetary highlights.
 Generally, budget amendments fall into one of three categories: (1) amendments made to adjust the estimates that are used to prepare the original budget once exact information is available; (2) amendments made to recognize new funding amounts from external sources, such as County and State grants; and (3) increases in appropriations that become necessary to maintain services.